NebulaUI/nebula/src/modules/Icon/description.md

-* A Card component showing a coloured bar to the left indicating a status.
+* Renders an SVG with some optional text to the left/right